Upcoming Trips

-• I have decided to offer this trip one more time.
-I miss Bhutan and my friends there.
-On this unique tour of the tiny, far-away Kingdom of Bhutan, we travel from the western cities of Paro, Thimphu and Punakha, with their beautiful Dzongs and markets, to remote villages of the Lhuntse District in eastern Bhutan, farther into the country than most visitors ever go.
+• Hunter and Sonam are combining forces to lead an unforgettable adventure to the remote himalayan kingdom of Bhutan.
+We’ll travel from the western cities of Paro, Thimphu and Punakha, with their beautiful Dzongs and markets, to remote villages of the Lhuntse District in eastern Bhutan, farther into the country than most visitors ever go.
 We take numerous day hikes and experience firsthand the cultural diversity of the Bhutanese—medieval and modern, with

 large doses of